 KEY MANAGERIAL PERSONNEL

-Disclosure pertaining to remuneration and other details as required under Section197(12) of the Companies Act 2013 read with Rule 5(1) of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 is marked as Annexure D'which is annexed hereto and forms a part of the Boards' Report.
+Disclosure pertaining to remuneration and other details as requiredunder Section 197(12) of the Act read with Rule 5(1) of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 is marked as Annexure - D'which is annexed hereto and forms a part of the Board's Report.

-A separate Report on Corporate Governance as prescribed under the SEBI (ListingObligations and Disclosure Requirements) Regulations 2015 together with a certificate from the Company's Auditors confirming compliance is set out in the Annexure forming partof this Annual Report.
+A separate Report on Corporate Governance as prescribed under the SEBIListing Regulations together with a certificate from the Company's Auditorsconfirming compliance is set out in the Annexure forming part of this Annual Report.

 NUMBER OF MEETINGS OF BOARD OF DIRECTORS

-The details of the number of meetings of the Board of Directors held during thefinancial year 2016-17 form a part of the Corporate Governance Report.
+During the year 2020-2021 the Board of Directors met four times.
+Thedetails of the number of meetings of the Board of Directors held during FY 20-21 have beendetailed in the Corporate Governance Section of the Annual Report.

 DIRECTORS' RESPONSIBILITY STATEMENT

-Pursuant to Section 134(3) (c) of the Companies Act 2013 the Directors to the bestof their knowledge and belief confirm that:
+Pursuant to Section 134(3) (c) of the Act the Directors to the bestof their knowledge and belief confirm that:

-i) in the preparation of the annual accounts for the financial year ended 31st March2017 the applicable accounting standards have been followed and there are no materialdepartures:
+i) In the preparation of the annual accounts for the financial yearended 31st March 2021 the applicable accounting standards have been followed and thereare no material departures;

-ii) appropriate accounting policies have been selected and applied consistently andmade judgments and estimates that are reasonable and prudent so as to give a true and fairview of the state of affairs of the Company at the end of financial year and of the profitand loss of the Company for the period;
+ii) Appropriate accounting policies have been selected and appliedconsistently and judgments and estimates have been made that are reasonable and prudent soas to give a true and fair view of the state of affairs of the Company at the end of thefinancial year and of the profit and loss of the Company for the period;

-iii) proper and sufficient care have been taken for the maintenance ofadequate accounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and other irregularities;
+iii) Proper and sufficient care has been taken for the maintenance ofadequate accounting records in accordance with the provisions of the Act for safeguardingthe assets of the Company and for preventing and detecting fraud and other irregularities;

-vi) proper systems to ensure compliance with the provisions of all applicable laws werein place and were adequate and operating effectively.
+vi) Proper systems to ensure compliance with the provisions of allapplicable laws are in place and are adequate and operating effectively.